ANSSI-FR/chipsec-check/doc/build_chipsec.md

 	sudo apt-get install efitools
 ~~~

-## Tool to build the usb keys : create-keys.sh
+## Tool to build the USB keys : create-keys.sh

 > **Note:**
 Some sub scripts require access to sudo commands.
 >

+Both build scripts support writing to a block device (`/dev/sdc` for example)
+or a standard file, which can be later copied to a USB drive using `dd`.

 ### Build USB KEY 1
-Plug a new usb key (attached on /dev/sdc in this case).
+Plug a new USB key (attached on /dev/sdc in this case).

 ~~~
 ./create-keys.sh live /dev/sdc
 ~~~

-Unplug the usb key.
+Unplug the USB key.

 ### Build USB KEY 2
-Plug a new usb key (attached on /dev/sdc in this case).
+Plug a new USB key (attached on /dev/sdc in this case).

 ~~~
 ./create-keys.sh shell /dev/sdc
 ~~~

-Unplug the usb key.
+Unplug the USB key.

 ## Boot on keys